AngryOwlAI/AngryOwlAI/README.md

 > **Advancing AI to Empower Humanity**
 >
 > The owls believe artificial intelligence should be a force for good, a tool that amplifies human potential, solves real-world problems, and remains accessible to everyone.
-Every project here is built with that intent.

 ## Projects